niallmeagher/SoftwareProject2/README.md

 # SoftwareProject2
-- The board is implemented as an 8x8 array that holds the state of each tile (black, white, or neutral) within a larger game struct that holds pointers to current and next player.
+- The board is implemented as an 8x8 array that holds the state of each tile (black, white, or neutral) within a larger game struct that also holds pointers to current and next player.
 - The players are implemented as stucts containing their name, score, team, and the char shorthand for their tokens ('B' for black, 'W' for white).
 - The only condition for a player to pass is if they have no available moves, therefore it makes more sense to auto-pass for the player to avoid confusion about whether there are valid moves.
 - Game logic is implemented as follows: